foprel/snowflake-101-training/hands-on-lab-2/README.md

 Open a new worksheet, as shown during the previous hands-on regarding the user interface.

 ### 2. Role creation
 create the roles of DATA_ENGINEER and DATA_ANALYST with the code down below.
+Bonus points: try to add a description of the roles both for the data-engineer and data-analyst.
 ~~~~
 create or replace role DATA_ENGINEER;
 ~~~~